VasiliBaranov/PorousMediaAnalysis/README.md

 # Welcome to the PorousMediaAnalysis project

 The program allows morphological processing of three-dimensional binary images, comprised of solid (black) and void (non-black) pixels.
 It can
-* detect pores (large connected parts of void pixels) and throats between these pores.
+* detect pores (large connected parts of void voxels (3D pixels)) and throats between these pores.
 This procedure is based on, but not equivalent to, the work of [Dong and Blunt, 2009](http://journals.aps.org/pre/abstract/10.1103/PhysRevE.80.036307)
-* compute shortest paths (geodesic distance) between the center void pixel and all the other void pixels in the sample
+* compute shortest paths (geodesic distance) between the center void voxel and all the other void voxels in the sample

 It is a console program, which doesn't require any preinstalled libraries, is multiplatform (Windows/nix) and supports in some steps OpenMP.
 On Windows, it shall compile at least with Visual Studio 2010-2015.